-The Manual for the Diagnosis of Screw-Worm Fly was first published by Dr Philip Spradbery in 1992, and subsequently reprinted in 2002 with minor revisions.
+A Manual for the Diagnosis of Screw-Worm Fly was authored by Dr Philip Spradbery (1937-2019) and published by CSIRO Division of Entomology in 1991.
+The manual was reprinted in 2002 with minor revisions.
 Since its first release, the manual has provided the Australian entomology community with an authoritative reference for the definitive identification of Old World screw-worm fly (Chrysomya bezziana).